rsmaller/carg/README.md

 setFlagsFromNamedArgs("-n:%d", &namedArg);
 ```

-Keep in mind that nameless arguments are required regardless if they are enforced with an assertion or not.
+Keep in mind that positional arguments are required regardless if they are enforced with an assertion or not.
 Furthermore, they are assigned to argument variables based on their order.
 Make sure they line up correctly when you set their values!
-Nameless arguments can be used in assertions the same way as named arguments.
+Positional arguments can be used in assertions the same way as named arguments.

 ## Function Implementations